 What is Uplink port?

 The Uplink port is the physical connection between the server and the Internet.
 These ports allow a network to communicate with outside networks.
 The uplink port on a router is used to expand the network.
-Routers can use the uplink port to connect to other routers, switches, and hubs to increase the maximum number of wired devices connected to the network.
-The uplink port has grown less relevant with the introduction of Wi-Fi, but can still be useful if the network contains more wired devices than a single router can handle.
+These uplink ports can be used by routers to connect to other routers, switches, and hubs to increase the maximum number of wired devices connected to the network.
+The uplink port has grown less relevant with the introduction of Wi-Fi.
+But it can still be useful if the network contains more wired devices than a single router can handle.
 A router port might be switch-activated to toggle between Ethernet and uplink functionality.

 Uplink ports can be used for connecting a broadband modem to a home router for Internet access and connecting one uplink device (router, switch, hub) to another.

 Uplink ports cannot be connected between two uplink ports with one another.
-It is also cannot be connected to a computer and a uplink port.
+It is also cannot be connected to a computer.

 For dedicated servers, the uplink port speed is most likely the speed of the connection between the server and the router to the backbone.
 So a 100Mbps link will be able to send out data at ten times the rate of a 10Mbps link.
 If you are serving a lot of large files then 1000Mbps can be used.
 This could be best for the dedicated servers that are used for high traffic hosting of websites and applications.